You First, Mumma.

 -

-Beautiful handouts with summaries of the program content.
+A beautifully designed course handbook, with summaries of the course content.

 - Ongoing connection with your fellow mummas-to-be via a WhatsApp group.